mrspaceman/my-blog-pages/_posts/2024-09-10-securing-a-spring-boot-app.md

 as long as the user is set up correctly in the login (OAuth) server, we can use the roles assigned to the user.
 We assigned roles to teh two users in our `InMemoryUserDetailsManager`.

-`user1` has the line `.authorities("ROLE_USER")` giving them the role of user while `user` has the line `.authorities("ROLE_ADMIN")` giving them the role of admin. these roles has no effent on our API endpoints yet. to use the rolws we need to add another annotation to the endpoints like this:
+`user1` has the line `.roles("ROLE_USER")` giving them the role of user while `user` has the line `.roles("ROLE_ADMIN")` giving them the role of admin. these roles has no effect on our API endpoints yet. to use the rolws we need to add another annotation to the endpoints like this:
 ```java
 @RestController("/sensors")
 class SensorDataController(